What is Wallace?

 - Pet related expenses

-If you withdraw outside our five categories of emergencies during term, you will be charged a penalty, which will range between 3 to 12 months worth of interest.
+If you withdraw outside our 5 categories during commitment term, you will be charged a penalty, which will range between 3 to 12 months worth of interest.

 What qualifies as job loss?

 What if I am self-employed or currently unemployed?

 You won’t be eligible for “job loss” emergency withdrawal if you are self-employed (1099 worker) or unemployed.
 You need to be an active W2 worker to be eligible for this emergency withdrawal.
 A W2 form may be asked for in the verification process.